DolphyWind/CWS/README.md

 # C With Semicolons
 A fork of TCC that implements a new language I call "C With Semicolons" (or CWS for short) where you have to put semicolons after `if(...)`, `while(...)`, `for(...)` and `switch(...)`.
 I tested this on a x86-64 machine and it works.
-It would probably break on another architecture.
-But it works on my machine™ so that's enough for me.
+It would probably break on a different architecture, but it works on my machine™ so that's enough for me.
 Feel free to open up a PR if you want.

 The compiler also exports `C_WITH_SEMICOLONS` macro by default, so you can write a code that supports both CWS and C at the same time.